lanalysis/Website-Code/README.md

 This is the LaymanaAnalysis.com code.
-Use code in Jupyter Notebooks.
+Please use code in Jupyter Notebooks.
+Algorithmic Trading code cannot be published due to interface issues with Blueshift Quantinsti; the code will not work outside of the editor.